MHRA (Medicines and Healthcare products Regulatory Agency)

 What is the UK MHRA?

-The MHRA acts as a scientific regulator and an enforcement body by gatekeeping product approvals and market access, and enforcing compliance once products are on the market.
-In the devices sector, the agency functions as the designated authority responsible for administering and enforcing medical device and IVD regulations across Great Britain and Northern Ireland.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is the United Kingdom’s (UK) authority that regulates the safety, quality, and efficacy of medicines, medical devices, and blood components for transfusion.
+The MHRA acts as a scientific regulator and an enforcement body by overseeing product approvals and market access, and enforcing compliance once products are on the market.
+In terms of medical devices, the agency is responsible for administering and enforcing medical device and IVD regulations across Great Britain and Northern Ireland.

 In Great Britain, devices must comply with the UK Medical Devices Regulations (UK MDR 2002, as amended), as well as consumer protection laws, to obtain the UKCA (UK Conformity Assessed) mark, which is required to sell certain products, including medical devices, in Great Britain.
 In Northern Ireland, devices must obtain CE Marking in compliance with Regulation (EU) 2017/745 on medical devices (MDR) and Regulation (EU) 2017/746 on in vitro diagnostic medical devices (IVDR) under the Northern Ireland Protocol, supplemented by UK legislation.